visioninhope/foundationallm/docs/setup-guides/agents/knowledge-management-with-inline-context.md

 | `gatekeeper.options` | Contains the list of gatekeeper options.
 The sample provided overrides the system setting for gatekeeper and enables Azure Content Safety and MS Presidio in the messaging pipeline. |
 | `orchestrator` | The orchestrator to be used for the agent.
 This can be set to `SemanticKernel` or `LangChain` |

-## Managing internal context agents
+## Managing Knowledge Management with Inline Context agents

-This section describes how to manage internal context agents using the Management API. `{{baseUrl}}` is the base URL of the Management API. `{{instanceId}}` is the unique identifier of the FLLM instance.
+This section describes how to manage Knowledge Management with Inline Context agents using the Management API. `{{baseUrl}}` is the base URL of the Management API. `{{instanceId}}` is the unique identifier of the FLLM instance.

 ### Retrieve